XMM-Newton Campaign On Ultraluminous X-ray Source NGC 1313 X-1: Wind vs. State Variability: Discussion

 XMM-\textit{Newton} EPIC and RGS spectra from observations with similar flux levels and spectral shape have been combined to compare the wind appearance in three different epochs and luminosity regimes (see Fig.\,\ref{Fig:Plot_RGS_all}).
 The three broadband spectra have been modelled with a multi-component spectral continuum model consisting of two modified-disc-blackbody components to reproduce the classical two broad peaks around 1 and 3$-$7 keV in the low state (see Table\,\ref{table:continuum}, Fig.\,\ref{Fig:Plot_RGS_all} and \ref{Fig:Plot_EPIC_all}) plus a comptonisation component to fit the hard tail often found in ULXs (see, e.g., \citealt{Walton2018a}).

-Our results are broadly consistent with those presented in the paper by Walton et al. (in prep) to whom we refer for a more detailed analysis of the X-ray broadband continuum and of its variability.
+Our results are broadly consistent with those presented in the paper by \citet{Walton2020} to whom we refer for a more detailed analysis of the X-ray broadband continuum and of its variability.
 During the bright state the spectral curvature around 2 keV decreases (see Fig.\,\ref{Fig:Plot_RGS_all}) and the two thermal components are not well distinguished in our model (see Table\,\ref{table:continuum}) but this has no effects on the search for narrow spectral features.